michaelrosenberg300/1DT305/README.md

 print("Current time:", time.localtime())
 ```

 As previously mentioned I wanted to learn Python when doing this course.
 Therefore the implementation is probably a bit overkill.
 I decided to do a simple object oriented abstraction of the sensors.
-The result was support for one physical sensor, the MCP9700, and one "virtual" sensor, the air flow estimator.
+The result was support for one physical sensor, the MCP9700, and one "virtual" sensor, the air flow direction estimator.

 The base sensor class also calculates things like max/min and average values which (of course) could be done in the cloud instead.